atom/atom/docs/creating-a-theme.md

 ## Getting Started

-Themes are pretty straight forward but it's still helpful to be familiar with a few things before starting:
+Themes are pretty straightforward but it's still helpful to be familiar with a few things before starting:

 * LESS is a superset of CSS, but it has some really handy features like variables.
-If you aren't familiar with its syntax take a few minutes to [familiarize yourself][less-tutorial].
+If you aren't familiar with its syntax, take a few minutes to [familiarize yourself][less-tutorial].
 * You may also want to review the concept of a _[package.json]_, too.
 This file is used to help distribute your theme to Atom users.